benjamin-feron/ssh-tunnelr/README.md

 # ssh-tunnelr

-ssh-tunnelr is a bash script that offer you a simple way to make a range of ssh tunnels through multiple hosts until an end point.
+ssh-tunnelr is a bash script that offer a simple way to make a range of ssh tunnels through multiple hosts until an end point.

 ## Usage